anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 end-to-end security and asynchronous operation of certficate enrollment.
-/* stf: if we change the semantic of AE, we have to change this, too.  */ By making BRSKI flexible on the certificate enrollment protocol being used, BRSKI-AE allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer.
+/* stf: if we change the semantic of AE, we have to change this, too.  */ By making BRSKI flexible on the certificate enrollment protocol being used, this document /* Bro: Ich habe BRSKI-AE immer mit this document/specification ersetzt. */ allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer.
 Using self-contained (signature-wrapped) objects for requesting and returning domain-specific device certificates,